See the Beaches web page for an interactive location map.

 Once back on the road, take a right and be on the lookout for the second boardwalk.
 Unlike the first that offers scenic views, this boardwalk is designed to make the trek to the beach easier for those on foot (I say “on foot” because permanent residents of Cumberland Island can drive the road to the beach, and even on the beach).
 The boardwalk also gets you out of the sun for a while because it cuts through a small maritime forest.

-Unfortunately, the boardwalk does not take you all of the way to the beach.
+Unfortunately, the boardwalk does not go all of the way to the beach.
 While much of the final walk is along firmer packed sand, there is one stretch of dunes that you must cross before reaching Dungeness Beach.

 As far as beaches go on Cumberland Island, they are all of the same quality.
 The only difference is that the farther south you go, the wider the beaches get.
 At low tide Dungeness Beach is so wide that if you didn’t see the water you’d think you were walking in the desert.
 Other than that, which beach you visit depends on the effort you want to put forth.
 Common sense tells you that the farther you walk the less people you will encounter.
 However, only about 300 people come to Cumberland Island each day, and not everyone is going to the beach.
 Regardless of where you end up, you won’t run into mainland-size beach crowds.